2013 was the beginning of a period I call the Great Funk. I was depressed, listless, and unable to motivate myself to do anything.

 Let’s be honest, I thought I was getting my life together back at the beginning of the year.
 I had dreams of finally normalizing my fitness routines, getting this whole online presence thing down, collaborating with the rising stars of the internet on really interesting projects, the works.

 I did the SoCal Super Spartan, which was a blast but there’s no proof I was there because they totally slacked on getting anyone in SoCal their photos.
-Guys, it’s been a half year.
-Surely, something?
-No?
+Guys, it’s been

 The funk that came next had been creeping up for a while, but I’d been pretending it wasn’t there.